lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Environment.txt

    dummy@lepka:~> eval `<CORIOLIS_INSTALL>/etc/coriolis2/coriolisEnv.py`

-.. note:: **Do not call that script in your environement initialisation.**
+.. note:: **Do not call that script in your environment initialisation.**
    When used under |RHEL6| or clones, it needs to be run in the |devtoolset|
-   environement.
-The script then launch a new shell, which may cause an infinite loop if it's called again in, say :cb:`~/.bashrc`.
+   environment.
+The script then launches a new shell, which may cause an infinite loop if it's called again in, say :cb:`~/.bashrc`.

    Instead you may want to create an alias: ::